resh226/selenium-pytest-ui-framework/README.md

 ✅ Designed for Chrome browser testing in both local and CI environments ✅ Two CI/CD workflows: one using Dockerized Selenium Grid and one running directly without Docker
 ```
 *Note:* In CI, Dockerized Selenium Grid was used only for Chrome due to GitHub runner memory constraints.
-If desired, you can switch to Firefox by editing the `browser` value in `config/config.json` as Firefox (currently its set as Chrome).

 ---